jlorich/presentations/rails_refactoring/slides.md

 ## Concerns
- - Essentially a mixin, but with a little rails magic to make sure you can't do a few things
+ - Essentially a mixin, but with a few helpers to simplify things
- - A simple way to pull out shared code into an additional class
+ - A simple way to pull out shared code into a module

-## DHH Example
+## Example
     module Taggable
       extend ActiveSupport::Concern

       included do
         has_many :taggings, as: :taggable
         has_many :tags, through: :taggings

-        class_attribute :tag_limit
       end

       def tags_string